Strong cost focus

 • Mix improvements are driven by increased share of new premium products produced compared to before the investments.

 • The cost savings from the re-engineering initiative are included in the total cost savings from the Group-wide cost reduction and North America turnaround program.
-Total cost reduction from the program is estimated to be in excess of SEK 7bn.
+In 2023, the program had a positive year-over-year impact of SEK ~5.5bn and the cost reduction target for 2024 vs 2023 is SEK 4-5bn.

 • The re-engineering initiative will also realize significant sustainability benefits such as improved energy efficiency and safer working environment.